 - 2 pounds baby potatoes, in jacket; cut larger ones in half so they’re of a fairly uniform size for cooking

 - salt for cooking water, as desired

-- 8 slices bacon, diced and cooked or oven baked and crumbled
+- 8 slices bacon, diced and cooked or Buffet Style Oven Baked Bacon, crumbled

 Add potatoes to a large pot, add salt if using and fill with cool water to about 2 inches above the potatoes.
 Bring to a boil and reduce to a good simmer and cook until the potatoes pierce easily with the tip of a knife or the tines of a fork go in easily, about 20 minutes.

 Drain in a colander and rinse with cool water.
 Cool on the counter or in the fridge; this is quickly done by spreading out on a sheet tray.
 Cut into bite-sized pieces.

 To the homemade Ranch, add the bacon and cheese and stir.
 Add about half the potatoes (at this point, you can start to judge how thick the dressing is) and stir.
 If dressing needs to be thinned, add milk or buttermilk a little at a time.
 Once creamy, add the remainder of potatoes.
 Again, you may want to add just a little more milk or buttermilk.
 Taste and add salt and pepper as needed, to taste.

 Refrigerate for an hour or two to blend flavors before serving, if possible.
 Transfer to a serving bowl and sprinkle with green onion or chives for garnish